Sparekassen Bikuben: Building

-Sparekassen Bikuben's former headquarters (No. 6-8 is) is a four-winged complex surrounding a central courtyard.
+Sparekassen Bikuben's former headquarters (No. 6-8) is a four-winged complex surrounding a central courtyard.
 The oldest part of the complex is from 1881-1884 and was designed by Johan Daniel Herholdt.
 The corner building is from 1927-29 and was designed by Gotfred Tvede.
 The youngest of the four wings is from 1959 and was designed by Poul Kjærgaard.
 The complex was listed on the Danish registry of protected buildings and places in 1999.